PerfectFit-project/virtual-coach-rasa/Rasa_Bot/README.md

 ## Tips for developers

 ### Add dependencies for action server to requirements
-Any changes made to the actions-folder requires re-building the custom action image and pushing it to Dockerhub.
 In case the new custom action code requires any libraries, these need to be added to "requirements-actions.txt" in the "actions"-folder.
-Moreover, the Dockerfile needs to be adapted so that those requirements are installed in the custom action container.

 ### Retraining when making changes to Language Model
 Any changes made to domain.yml, nlu.yml, config.yml, stories.yml, among others, require retraining the model via `rasa train`.
 It is important to pay attention to the Rasa version that is used for this training.